-For this reason, instead of telling you how these imaginary battles should pan out, VHS Revival attempts to point out the strengths and weaknesses of each character, and although we will provide you with our hypothetical verdict, the decision is ultimately yours.
+Instead of telling you how these imaginary battles should pan out, VHS Revival attempts to point out the strengths and weaknesses of each character, and though we will provide you with our hypothetical verdict, the decision is ultimately yours.

-Lethal Weapon and Die Hard are unquestionably two of the action genre’s high points, and each would go on to spawn a series of much loved sequels.
-Die Hard tells the story of John McClane, a no-nonsense New York cop who winds up trapped in the Nakatomi Plaza with a crew of well-oiled international criminals and is forced into becoming a one-man army as he looks to be reunited with his wife and kids in time for Christmas.
-Director John McTiernan’s claustrophobic extravaganza was extremely high-tech back in 1988, while the movie introduced a character who broke the mould at a time when musclebound heroes such as Arnie and Sly were the marquee consensus.
+Lethal Weapon and Die Hard are two of the action genre’s high points, and each would go on to spawn a series of much loved sequels.
+Die Hard tells the story of John McClane, a no-nonsense New York cop who winds up trapped in the Nakatomi Plaza with a crew of well-oiled international criminals and is forced to become a one-man army as he looks to be reunited with his wife and kids in time for Christmas.
+Director John McTiernan’s claustrophobic extravaganza was extremely high-tech back in 1988, and the movie introduced a character who broke the mould at a time when musclebound invincibles were the marquee consensus.

-Lethal Weapon would rely more on relatable humour and the camaraderie of its stars as the series progressed, introducing Joe Pesci’s delightfully insufferable Leo Getz and Rene Russo’s no-nonsense Lorna Cole, additions which kept the franchise fresh as it headed towards an action sitcom formula which saw us further invest in the family element of the franchise.
-Die Hard initially gave us more of the same with Rennie Harlin’s Die Harder, before following Lethal Weapon‘s lead and adding Samuel L. Jackson to the fray, utilising the buddy cop mode and Pulp Fiction‘s popularity to dazzling effect, although later efforts would decrease in value.
+Lethal Weapon would rely more on humour and camaraderie as the series progressed, introducing Joe Pesci’s delightfully insufferable Leo Getz and Rene Russo’s no-nonsense Lorna Cole, additions which kept the franchise fresh as it headed towards an action sitcom formula that saw us further invest in the family element.
+Die Hard initially gave us more of the same with Rennie Harlin’s Die Harder, before following Lethal Weapon‘s lead and adding Samuel L. Jackson to the fray, utilising the buddy cop mode and Pulp Fiction‘s popularity to dazzling effect, though later efforts would decrease in value.

 Die Hard perhaps shades Lethal Weapon as a standalone movie, but thanks to a fourth movie that was many years too late and a fifth that had no place belonging to the franchise, Lethal Weapon proves to be the superior series, making this one about even.

 McClane is an everyman, a person who wears his heart on his sleeve and who begrudgingly gets the job done.
-The earlier incarnation makes promises to God as he prepares to leap off exploding skyscrapers.
-He wisecracks his way through impossible predicaments with a wry, proletarian wit, and proves that he can form a bond with most people.
+His earlier incarnation makes promises to God as he prepares to leap off exploding skyscrapers.
+He wisecracks his way through impossible predicaments with a wry, proletarian wit that makes him highly approachable – unless you’re a bad guy.
 He is aware of his deficiencies as a father and husband, but he is there when it counts.
 He can go toe-to-toe with the best of them thanks to his never-say-die attitude and determination to do the right thing.
-He is a persistent fly in the triple distilled ointment, and although his later appearances were somewhat formulaic and starved of what made the character unique, the original trilogy is all the McClane we need to cherish him unconditionally.
+He is a persistent fly in the triple distilled ointment, and though later appearances were somewhat formulaic and starved of what made the character unique, the original trilogy is all the McClane we need to cherish him unconditionally.

-Riggs shares some of his counterpart’s qualities, but is by and large a different animal.
+Riggs shares some of his counterpart’s qualities but is by and large a different animal.
 He also uses humour as a motivator, and is just as relentless in bringing down the bad guys.
 Far from an everyman, Riggs is a semi-psychotic Vietnam vet who possesses superhuman combat skills.
-He is also one of the best marksmen in the world from long distance, a man who can stand up to electrocution and sprint along a highway with a giant semi-automatic weapon.
+He is also one of the best marksmen in the world from long distance, a man who can stand up to electrocution to sprint along a highway with a giant semi-automatic weapon.
 On the negative side, Riggs is dependent on Murtaugh for stability, with a tendency to self-destruct when left to his own devices.
 When it comes to balls-out war, he is the man you want on your side, but he might lack the restraint to pick off a gang of terrorists without killing a few hostages along the way.
 You only have to look at his history with women to realise that Riggs is a dangerous guy to be around.

 Verdict: McClane by a nose hair